 Humans can do much better interesting jobs!

-When something is delivered without interest, chance more for errors.
-In case of robots there is no such complications as robots doesn’t have interests unlike humans.
+When something is delivered without interest, chance are more for errors.
+In case of robots, there is no such complications as robots don’t have interests unlike humans.

 Industrial experts substantiate the automation for below reasons:

 - To avoid human errors and to reduce human efforts.

 - To saves time and improve productivity, accuracy and consistency.